 All Inclusive is a humorous and slightly absurd depiction of a form of mass tourism where the experience of the floating hotel is the point, not the destination of the journey.
 At the same time, the film is an apt commentary on the mass consumption and entertainment of our time, with the flocking holiday life as a compressed image of the rest of society our.
 Everyone should be able to take part in the luxury – although it can very well steer towards the iceberg, on a more metaphorical level.

-The film has been shown at a number of festivals, including the Documentary Film Festival in Amsterdam (IDFA), the Film Festival in Venice and the Short Film Festival in Clermont-Ferrand.
-Signed saw it at the Message to Man festival in St. Petersburg.
+The film has been screened at a number of festivals, including the Amsterdam Documentary Film Festival (IDFA), the Venice Film Festival and the Short Film Festival. . .